Mutual Defense Treaty (United States–Philippines): History

-In 2021, after the Philippines filed a diplomatic protest over a new Chinese law that may put Filipino fishers in danger, U.S. Secretary of State Antony Blinken reaffirmed the U.S. commitment to the MDT.
-In a 2022 meeting, U.S. vice president Kamala Harris reportedly assured Philippine president Bongbong Marcos, “An armed attack on the Philippines armed forces, public vessels, or aircraft in the South China Sea would invoke U.S. Mutual Defense commitments.”
+In 2021, after the Philippines filed a diplomatic protest over a new Chinese law that may endanger Filipino fishers, US Secretary of State Antony Blinken reaffirmed the US commitment to the MDT.
+In a 2022 meeting, US Vice President Kamala Harris reportedly assured Philippine president Bongbong Marcos that "an armed attack on the Philippines armed forces, public vessels, or aircraft in the South China Sea would invoke US Mutual Defense commitments."